2810chethan/expensetrackerproject/README.md

 ## Project Overview

 The Expense Tracker and Budget Analysis System is a full-stack MERN (MongoDB, Express.js, React.js, Node.js) web application developed to help users manage their daily expenses efficiently.

-The application allows users to securely register, log in, add expenses, monitor spending habits, and analyze expenses using graphical visualization.
+The application allows users to:
+- Securely register and log in
+- Login using Google Authentication
+- Add and manage expenses
+- Monitor spending habits
+- Analyze expenses using graphical visualization

-The system was designed to provide users with a simple and user-friendly platform for financial management.
-The application includes secure authentication using JWT tokens and bcrypt password hashing.
+The system provides a simple and user-friendly platform for financial management.
+Secure authentication is implemented using JWT tokens, bcrypt password hashing, and Firebase Google Authentication.

 Expense data is stored in MongoDB Atlas cloud database and displayed using interactive charts and dashboard analytics.

 ---

 # Problem Statement

 Managing personal expenses manually is difficult and time-consuming.
 Most users fail to properly track spending patterns and maintain budgets.

-Existing traditional methods such as notebooks or spreadsheets are inefficient and difficult to analyze.
+Traditional methods such as notebooks or spreadsheets are inefficient and difficult to analyze.

 This project provides a digital solution that helps users:
 - Record expenses easily